 A third party certification model is applied for seaweed operations wishing to be assessed to the standard.
 This means the ASC and MSC do not assess the seaweed operations, nor issue certificates.
 Instead, independent third party conformity assessment bodies (CABs) audit farms and wild harvest operations.

-To ensure our complete independence from the certification process, a third party organisation – Accreditation Services International (ASI) – manages the accreditation of CABs to conduct assessments.
+To ensure our complete independence from the certification process, a third party organisation – Assurance Services International (ASI) – manages the accreditation of CABs to conduct assessments.

 To learn more about the audit process read the Get Certified! guide.

 The Seaweed Standard will use the existing MSC Chain of Custody (CoC) Standard.
 The CoC Standard requires every distributor, processor, and retailer trading in certified seaweed to have traceability systems in place that ensures ASC-MSC certified seaweed is separated from non-certified, and can be fully traced along the supply chain.

 To learn more about how to apply for assessment and become certified, read more about the Chain of Custody Standard.

 Seaweed operations that meet the standard gain the right to sell their products bearing the ASC-MSC label.
 This gives them a public endorsement of their responsible practices, and gives consumers the reassurance that they’re making an ethical purchase.
 Only organisations that have signed a formal written licensing agreement with our licensing team may display the label on their products.